huggingface/hub-docs/docs/hub/models-uploading.md

 Visit [the huggingface_hub's documentation](https://huggingface.co/docs/huggingface_hub/guides/integrations) to learn more.

+Alternatively, one can also simply upload files or folders to the hub: https://huggingface.co/docs/huggingface_hub/guides/upload.
+Note that this approach doesn't guarantee working download metrics.

 ## Using the web interface

 To create a brand new model repository, visit [huggingface.co/new](http://huggingface.co/new).
 Then follow these steps: